rnahill/readme-generator/README.md

 ## Usage

    Run `node index` in the command line to start the application and answer the prompts.
 The README will be automatically generated as long as all of the prompts have been answered.
+Change anything you like or fix any layout issues in the README file if needed.